 But since his sentencing, Murphy, six feet tall with a salt-and-pepper mustache, has put up a fight that has spanned nearly two decades and both state and federal court.
 So far, it has kept him alive.
 And Murphy’s case, which was heard by the US Supreme Court late last month, has also burst open questions about land and tribal sovereignty in Oklahoma.
 It could, depending on how the court rules, affect hundreds or even thousands of Native Americans already convicted in the state.

 At the heart of Murphy’s case is land, and whom it belongs to.
-By the time Oklahoma became a state, in 1907, white settlers had taken over large swaths of Creek land, leaving the natives with little sovereignty over the areas they’d once inhabited as a community.
+By the time Oklahoma became a state in 1907, white settlers had taken over large swaths of Creek land, leaving the natives with little sovereignty over the areas they’d once inhabited as a community.
 Though the majority of Creeks still live in the same area they did at the turn of the 20th century, there is no reservation.
-That’s why Murphy was brought to justice by a state court: Felony crimes committed on tribal land are considered under federal jurisdiction.
+That’s why Murphy was brought to justice by a state court: Felony crimes committed on tribal land are considered to be under federal jurisdiction.
 But Murphy’s lawyers have pointed out what they say is a big hole in the state’s case: The 1866 treaty establishing the boundaries for the Creek Nation was never officially disbanded by Congress.
-An appeals court agreed—the Creek reservation was never formally disestablished, Murphy’s crime took place on tribal land, and, thus, Murphy should be retried.
+An appeals court agreed—the Creek reservation was never formally disestablished, Murphy’s crime took place on tribal land, and thus, Murphy should be retried.
 Crucially, federal law prohibits the death penalty in crimes committed on tribal land, unless the tribe makes the rare move of supporting the sentence—meaning Murphy could have another shot at life if his efforts are successful.

 The Creek tribe has taken on Murphy’s cause, filing an amicus curiae (friend of the court) brief in support of its member.
 If the court sides with Murphy, the Creeks will, going forward, be ruled by their own government and courts, affecting everything from local taxes to civil law.
 And the responsibility of adjudicating crime on Creek land will fall instead to the federal government and, in minor crimes, the tribe—not Oklahoma.